-The Subdistrict reports that the Plan of Augmentation decreed in 96CW0038 known as the Crites Augmentation Plan will not be in operation for 2024.
-The WDID for the well associated with the Plan of Augmentation is 2013777.
-This well has no legal water right outside of its plan for augmentation and, therefore, cannot divert groundwater or operate as a Subdistrict No. 1 Well in 2024.
+The Subdistrict reports that the Plan of Augmentation decreed in 96CW0038 known as the Crites Augmentation Plan will not be in operation for 2023.
+The well associated with the Plan of Augmentation is 2013777.
+This well has no legal water right outside of its plan for augmentation and, therefore, cannot divert groundwater or operate as a Subdistrict No. 1 Well in 2023.